|Tasmania Cottage and its

 A directory of 1818 lists the 'Jolly Hatters' on Lower Hillgate, run by G. & J Ramscar, and Mike Odgen writing in his History of Stockport Breweries (Richardson, 1987), lists it as a pub and brewery on Middle Hillgate, built 'around' 1824, mentioning that a William Turner (before his move to Tasmania perhaps) was the tenant in 1840, and it was later re-named the 'New Royal Victorian Vaults'.

-We do need to be careful about making these identifications, as there are other buildings nearby that may have been public houses in the distant past, notably the white building on the other side of the road near the Adswood Inn, today numbered No. 71 Adswood Road (pictured above) which served for many years until c.2009 as a Working Mens' Club and appears to have also been owned by a John Turner.
-There are signs that the east end of of the building was once a separate cottage, no.69.
+We do need to be careful about making these identifications, as there are other buildings nearby that may have been public houses in the distant past, such as the white building on the other side of the road near the Adswood Inn, today numbered No. 71 Adswood Road which appears to have also been owned in the 1860s by a John Turner.

 'The said Joseph Booth for himself his heirs executors administrators

 and assigns hereby covenants with the said Henry Seel his executors

 administrators and assigns that no sale of intoxicating liquors shall